-I remember early on online I read something that suggested video was how people were going to learn in the future, so I tried it.
+Not long ago I read something that suggested video was how people were going to learn in the future, so I tried it.
 Despite good lighting, the right angle, and input from people who knew more than I did, video didn’t work for me.
-I can do it if I must, but it isn’t my best means of sharing what’s in my head.
-I have colleagues on the flip side who have a hard time composing a simple paragraph.
+I can do it if I must, but it isn’t my best way of sharing what’s in my head.
+I have colleagues on the flip side who have a hard time writing a simple paragraph.
 The idea of putting together a written thought that makes a point without creating confusion or insomnia is just too much to handle.

-A successful public presence will involve finding your medium.
-In other words, how will you translate what you know and what you think?
+A successful public presence involves finding your medium.
+In other words, how do you best translate what you know and what you think?
 What form will your ideas take?
 Some of this will be the result of what you’re capable of.
 In some cases, you might be restricted by technology, talent, or even what your intended audience wants or expects.

 Different types of media

 Doctors find success in all kinds of different media: